-- >> Share an Internet connection: This is the major reason why many families and most small businesses install a network.
-Everyone can simultaneously use the same digital subscriber line (DSL) or cable Internet connection on every computer on the network. - >> Share a printer: You say your fellow employee or, even worse, your big sister has a great printer connected to her computer?
-Luckily, that printer can be shared with anyone across your network. - >> Copy and move files of all sizes: Need to get a Keynote presentation from one Mac to another?
+✓ Share an Internet connection: This is the major reason why many families and most small businesses install a network.
+Everyone can

+- simultaneously use the same digital subscriber line (DSL) or cable Internet connection on every computer on the network. - ✓ Share a printer: You say your fellow employee or, even worse, your big sister has a great printer connected to her computer?
+Luckily, that printer can be shared with anyone across your network. - ✓ Copy and move files of all sizes: Need to get a Keynote presentation from one Mac to another?
 With a network connection, you can accomplish this task in just seconds.
 Otherwise, you'd have to copy that file to a USB flash drive, burn it to a DVD-R, or use an external hard drive.
-A network connection makes copying as simple as dragging the project folder from one Finder window to another. - >> Share documents across your network: Talk about a wonderful collaboration tool!
-For example, you can drop a Word document or Keynote presentation file in your Public folder (or save it in your iCloud Drive) and ask for comments and edits from others in your office (or around the planet). - >> Stream music and video: With iTunes, you can share your audio and video media collection on your MacBook with other Macs and PCs (and even devices such as an Apple TV or an AirPlay speaker system) on your network.
+A network connection makes copying as simple as dragging the project folder from one Finder window to another. - ✓ Share documents across your network: Talk about a wonderful collaboration tool!
+For example, you can drop a Word document or Keynote presentation file in your Public folder (or save it in your iCloud Drive) and ask for comments and edits from others in your office (or around the planet). - ✓ Stream music and video: With iTunes, you can share your audio and video media collection on your MacBook Pro with other Macs and PCs (and even devices such as an Apple TV or an AirPlay speaker system) on your network.
 Your eyes and ears can't tell the difference!
-Using a network connection, you can also watch streaming TV and movies from services like Netflix and Hulu. - >> Play multiplayer games: Invite your friends over and tell 'em you're hosting a LAN party (the techno-nerd term for a large gathering of game players, connected through the same network, all playing the same multiplayer game).
-Alternatively, you can play most of today's games remotely, challenging other players across the Internet.
-(A great feature if you're stuck in a hotel room for the evening.)
+Using a network connection, you can also watch streaming TV and movies from services like Netflix and Hulu. - ✓ Play multiplayer games: Invite your friends over and tell 'em you're hosting a LAN party (the techno-nerd term for a large gathering of game players, connected through the same network, all playing the same multiplayer game).
+You'll see firsthand just how devious a human opponent can be.
+Each participant needs to buy a copy of the same game, naturally, but the fun you'll have is worth every cent you spend.
+Don't forget the chips!